OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/ai-skill-bot/README.md

 `AI Translator bot: "Je vais assister � la r�union demain."`

 ![user-prompt ](images/6.bot-response.png)

+**Note that the root bot uses OpenAI to detect the intent and decided to call the appropriate bot without needing to be told explicitly and displays the result from the respective bot.**

 ## Deploy the app to Azure
 If you want to deploy the app to Azure, you can follow the below steps: